Sapphire: Cause of color

 Rubies are corundum with a dominant red body color.
 This is generally caused by traces of chromium (Cr3+) substituting for the (Al3+) ion in the corundum structure.
 The color can be modified by both iron and trapped hole color centers.

 Unlike localized ("intra-atomic") absorption of light, which causes color for chromium and vanadium impurities, blue color in sapphires comes from intervalence charge transfer, which is the transfer of an electron from one transition-metal ion to another via the conduction or valence band.
 The iron can take the form Fe2+ or Fe3+, while titanium generally takes the form Ti4+.
 If Fe2+ and Ti4+ ions are substituted for Al3+, localized areas of charge imbalance are created.
 An electron transfer from Fe2+ and Ti4+ can cause a change in the valence state of both.
 Because of the valence change, there is a specific change in energy for the electron, and electromagnetic energy is absorbed.
 The wavelength of the energy absorbed corresponds to yellow light.
 When this light is subtracted from incident white light, the complementary color blue results.
 Sometimes when atomic spacing is different in different directions, there is resulting blue-green dichroism.

 Purple sapphires contain trace amounts of chromium and iron plus titanium and come in a variety of shades.
 Corundum that contains extremely low levels of chromophores is near colorless.
 Completely colorless corundum generally does not exist in nature.
 If trace amounts of iron are present, a very pale yellow to green color may be seen.
 However, if both titanium and iron impurities are present together, and in the correct valence states, the result is a blue color.

 Intervalence charge transfer is a process that produces a strong colored appearance at a low percentage of impurity.
 While at least 1% chromium must be present in corundum before the deep red ruby color is seen, sapphire blue is apparent with the presence of only 0.01% of titanium and iron.

+Colorless sapphires, which are uncommon in nature, were once used as diamond substitutes in jewelry, and are presently used as accent stones.

 The most complete description of the causes of color in corundum extant can be found in Chapter 4 of Ruby & Sapphire: A Gemologist's Guide (chapter authored by John Emmett, Emily Dubinsky and Richard Hughes).